PowerShell/ProjectMercury/docs/CONTRIBUTING.md

 ## Other Ways to Contribute

-While we are not accepting pull requests, there are other ways to contribute:
+While we aren't accepting pull requests, there are other ways to contribute:

 - Reviewing documentation for typos or clarity
 - Participating in discussions on issues
 - Providing use cases or additional information on existing issues